Jakarta Kota railway station: History

 The southern BOS station was closed in 1923, and was rebuilt between 1926 and 1929, during which all rail services were temporarily taken over by the Batavia North station.
-The station building was designed in 1927-1928 by the architects Asselbergs, Frans Johan Louwrens Ghijsels, and Hes from the architectural company Algemeen Ingenieurs-en Architectenbureau (AIA) in Batavia.
-During construction in 1928-1929 concrete from the Hollandsche Beton Maatschappij ("Dutch Concrete Company") was used.
+The station building was designed in 1927–1928 by the architects Asselbergs, Frans Johan Louwrens Ghijsels, and Hes from the architectural company Algemeen Ingenieurs-en Architectenbureau (AIA) in Batavia.
+During construction in 1928–1929 concrete from the Hollandsche Beton Maatschappij ("Dutch Concrete Company") was used.
 The main building was designed with 12 railway tracks, designated to connect Batavia with Buitenzorg, the port of Tandjoeng Priok, and the port of Merak near the Sunda Strait with a ferry connecting Western Java with Southern Sumatra.
 The new and current building was officially opened on 8 October 1929 with a private ceremony by the company staff.
 All rail services to the old city were then reassigned to the new southern station, while the remaining northern station was demolished.

-The new station was nicknamed BEOS after the previous station owners, the BOS.
-Officially named station Batavia Stad ("Batavia City station"), it is located at the Stationsplein ("Station square") in Batavia Benedenstad ("Downtown Batavia"), nowadays Jalan Stasiun Kota Barat.

-Beos Station is Ghijsels' masterpiece known as the Het Indische Bouwen expression, which is a combination of western modern structures and techniques combined with local traditional forms.
-With a thick art deco dressing, this Ghijsels design seems simple even though it has a high taste.
-According to ancient Greek philosophy, simplicity is the shortest path to beauty.

 Jakarta Kota Station was finally designated as a cultural heritage through Special Capital Region of Jakarta Governor Decree No. 475 in 1993.
 Although it is still functioning, there are still some corners that are not well maintained.
 Its existence began to be disturbed by the news of the construction of a shopping mall on top of the station building.
 Likewise, cleanliness is not maintained properly, trash is scattered on the railroad tracks.
 In addition, many people who live on either side of the tracks near the station reduce the aesthetic value of this station.
 Now, Kereta Api Indonesia, through the Preservation Unit for Historical Objects and Buildings, has begun to organize this historic station.